Institutions that offer degree-level courses in the UK are called either ‘recognised’ or ‘listed’ bodies.

 Recognised bodies are higher learning institutions that can award degrees.

-Listed bodies can’t award degrees themselves.
+Listed bodies cannot award degrees themselves.
 If you study a degree course at a listed body, your degree will be awarded by a recognised body.

 Example If you studied for a foundation degree in Early Years at Aylesbury College, your degree would be awarded by Buckinghamshire New University.

-If your degree isn’t from an officially recognised UK university or college, there’s no guarantee it’ll count when you’re looking for a job.
+If your degree is not from an officially recognised UK university or college, there’s no guarantee it’ll count when you’re looking for a job.

 The lists of recognised bodies, listed bodies and recognised awards are not guaranteed to always be up to date.

-If your university or college isn’t listed, contact the Department for Education to check that they’re officially recognised.
+If your university or college is not listed, contact the Office for Students to check that they’re officially recognised.